 You should do conditioning sessions, which are step #2 or deep conditioning and take the flat iron after a shampoo session.
 So, if you are taking care of your hair and you actually wash your hair today, then today is the perfect day to learn how to use a flat iron on black hair without further damage.

-Remember that using a flat iron with a hair full of products and dirt are the foundation for damaged hair.
+Remember that using a flat iron with hair full of products and dirt are the foundation for damaged hair.

 4. Use a heat Protectant product

-Once you have taken a shower, conditioned your hair and prepared it for the flat iron, one single step that might do the difference is using heat protectant product.
+Once you have taken a shower, conditioned your hair and prepared it for the flat iron, one single step that might do the difference is using a heat protectant product.
 This is not mandatory, realistically, it’s not necessary for many people, but some people will find on this product a solution they have never seen before.

 You have to apply these products once your hair is totally dry, these protect your hair but it’s recommended to set the minimum temperature possible for the best results and total security.
-Don’t set the flat iron at its maximum heat or it will mess your hair really bad if your hair is weak or dry.
+Don’t set the flat iron at its maximum heat or it will mess up your hair really bad if your hair is weak or dry.

 5. Don’t hurry up, take your time

-Most of the people burn their hair with a flat iron due to lack of patience and rushing through the process as lightning.
+Most of the people burn their hair with a flat iron due to a lack of patience and rushing through the process as lightning.
 Fast results are equal to damaged hair, at least in the hair beauty world.
-The key and the secret from most experts and the industry itself is taking it easy and go steady.
+The key and the secret from most experts and the industry itself is taking it easy and going steady.

-Flat ironing your hair takes time, so don’t think about it if you’re on a big rush or time-limited somehow.
+Flat ironing your hair takes time, so don’t think about it if you’re in a big rush or time-limited somehow.
 The technique of how to use a flat iron on black hair is going slow and steady, with controlled movement that avoids letting the flat iron too long in the same area.
-Begin with the roots, as close from it as you can, and repeat it again and again, more is equal to better results.
+Begin with the roots, as close to it as you can, and repeat it again and again, more is equal to better results.